 If you are interested in establishing a Cochrane Methods Group, please familiarise yourself with the document Methods Groups Overview: How to manage and develop Cochrane Methods Groups (available on the Methods Group resources page).

-Once familiar with the commitment for managing and developing the Group, please contact Ella Flemyng (email@example.com) in the Cochrane Editorial and Methods Department, to start an informal discussion on possible opportunities.
+Once familiar with the commitment for managing and developing the Group, please contact Ella Flemyng (email@example.com) in the Cochrane Evidence Production and Methods Directorate, to start an informal discussion on possible opportunities.
 This initial phase is important, as it will help develop linkages to existing Methods Groups and members of the Cochrane methods community from the beginning, which may also help explore other collaborative opportunities instead of (or in addition to) new Group registration.

 Step 1: Application